neonevm/neon-evm.docs/docs/solana_cluster/cluster_installation.md

 ## Linux File Number Limit

-Linux systems limit the number of file descriptors that anyone process may open.
+Linux systems limit the number of file descriptors that any one process may open.
 Solana requires much more than typical Linux system permits.
 So we have to increase this limit by adding the following two lines to the file `/etc/security/limits.conf`:
 ```
 <username> soft nofile 500000
 <username> hard nofile 500000